pre-eth/adam/TESTING.md

 make
 ```

-Then, assuming `adam` is in your path (if not, copy it to the build folder):
+Then, assuming `adam` is in your path (if not, copy it to the build folder and replace the `adam` call below with `./adam`):

-`adam -b / RNG_test stdin8`
+`adam -b / ./RNG_test stdin8`

+Since ADAM's default work unit is 64-bits, `stdin8` is the right size value to pass according to the documentation.
+If you'd like to try testing at other integer widths though, go ahead!

 PractRand also includes a wealth of great documentation about its test results and thought processes.
-See any of the text files with the `Test_` prefix to learn more about how the tests work, how the author determines their results and grading system, and the author's thoughts on the other test suites listed here.
+See any of the text files with the `Test_` prefix to learn more about how the tests work, how the author determines their results, their specific grading system, and the author's thoughts on the other test suites listed here.